maina2998/Finally/README.md

 # RedSwift
  Live link= 'https://imanage5.herokuapp.com/'

-# Summary of the research
+# Summary of the project
 Primary and secondary research was conducted on 3 blood donor organizations in Kenya to find out how they manage their donors’ information.
 In the quest to improve blood donor management, we decided to come up with a dashboard that makes the process of identifying eligible donors easier.
 Languages
 Python